subvertnormality/mosaic/README.md

 Welcome to _Mosaic_, a powerful rhythm- and harmony-focused sequencer designed to unify control over your entire studio.
 It combines the advanced features of Elektron and Cirklon sequencers with generative and modular techniques, enabling you to craft complex rhythms and harmonies effortlessly.
 Whether you're sketching ideas or composing full tracks, Mosaic offers a deep and unique musical experience.
-This manual will help you quickly navigate _Mosaic_ and start creating funky tunes in no time.
+This manual will help you quickly navigate _Mosaic_ and start creating tunes in no time.

 - [Getting Started](#getting-started)